Minionguyjpro/Easy-Recovery/README.md

 Ive added every thing that's in the Recovery Mode, so you can also download single files for Recovery items, like an single UEFI/BIOS boot application.
 ## Easy UEFI
 Using this application automatticaly restarts your PC into UEFI/BIOS mode.
+You can download via the source code or [Click here](https://github.com/minionguyjpro/easy-uefi) on my repo of it.